Kristolito/TFLRoadStatus/README.md

 In any other case the program will exit with code -1.

-# Information on how to run the program.
+# Steps to download and build.

 Download the zip file.
 Extract the folder.
-Open the solution.
+Load the solution into Visual Studio IDE.
-Build the project and click start.
+Build the project.

+# Steps to run the project.

+After you have build the project click on start from visual studio and then on the command line type "A1" to get a successfull message or "T1" to get an unsuccesfull message.

 P.S you will need to add an AppId and your AppKey in the App.config file in order to make the requests.

+# Steps to run the tests.

+From the toolbar in Visual Studio select Tests --> Run all tests.

 # Solution.